katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - no one should feel left out - let's work on inclusivity <!-- .element class="fragment" data-fragment-index="3" -->

 Note:
-- We all feel dumb and vulnerable sometimes.
+- TICK: We all feel dumb and vulnerable sometimes.
 The important thing is not to box others in or judge them.
-- Ignorance is a universal condition - no one knows everything.
+- TICK: Ignorance is a universal condition - no one knows everything.
-- Within this community, at least - I am pretty certain that we all mean well - so let's listen to anyone that finds themselves next to us in this space, no matter what their journey here.
+- TICK: Within this community, at least - I am pretty certain that we all mean well - so let's listen to anyone that finds themselves next to us in this space, no matter what their journey here.
+-
+- FIX add readme with links to the talks and resources mentioned.